 - No additional treatment - Molnupiravir 800 mg twice daily for 5 days by mouth.
-[Introduced in protocol version 21.1; enrolment ongoing]
+[Introduced in protocol version 21.1; enrolment closed 24 May 2023]

-2.5.9 Main randomisation part L:
+2.5.9 Main randomisation part L (enrolment closed):

 In a factorial design, eligible patients (with or without influenza infection) may be randomised to the arms below.
 The dose listed is for adults; children <18 years old are excluded from this comparison.